 Choosing a Program

 Identifying your goals can help you choose a program that fits your needs.
-It is important to reflect on what you hope to get our of your program and consider the following factors:
+Reflect on what you hope to get our of your program, and consider the following factors.

 BudgetCreate a budget, and talk with advisors to accurately estimate how much a program will cost and determine what is feasible for you financially.
 You can meet with a financial aid advisor to discuss what aid will be available to you.
 Be aware that semester-length programs are almost always more cost-effective than summer or break programs, because you aren't adding the cost of an additional term to what you're already paying at VCU - you're just replacing the cost of a semester at VCU with a semester abroad!

 LocationWhat country or region are you interested in, and is there a program there that fits your needs?